 Marketing Claims are as follows:

-"Imagine what revolutionizing changes this impressive new app for your company, your applications, your social life and your bank account could make?
+"Imagine the revolutionary changes this impressive new app could bring to your business, your applications, your social life, and your bank account?
+It will transform everything!"

 The learning curve, the unusuality and the lack of integration with existing systems ...
 All of this must be weighed against the shine and the potential advantages that the new "toy" offers.
 Don't talk to yourself that you can return to the old system at any time-of course you can do that, but that would be even more time waste (the keyword is "Vendor lock-in" ).